Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Armor/Overcoats reworked [towelie60]/readme.txt

 ----------------------------------------------------------
 -Explanation:
+DLTX conversion.
+Minor fixes.

-DLTX conversion and minor fixes.
-I let THAP and LASS overwrite the hand models files; not sure how this being DLTX'd would interact with them, but probably nothing breaks.
+I let THAP and LASS overwrite the hand models files in my load order; not sure how this being DLTX'd would interact with them, but probably nothing breaks.

 ----------------------------------------------------------
 -Patches: